-All these food-for-thought and conversations will be developed in close relation with our partners and the context in which the Atelier takes place, serving as a source of inspiration and discussions by meeting local actors, with time in the programme foreseen to discover the respective festivals and arts scene in Montreal, Canada.
+All these food-for-thought and conversations were developed in close relation with our partners and the context in which the Atelier took place, serving as a source of inspiration and discussions by meeting local actors, with time in the programme foreseen to discover the respective festivals and arts scene in Montreal, Canada.

 Co-organisers & Hosts

 Festival TransAmériques, or the FTA, is a festival of contemporary dance and theatre, the biggest performing arts festival in North America.
 The FTA is a harbinger of springtime in Montreal; it is a driving force for the promotion of contemporary theatre and dance presenting an average of 25 shows in performance venues and in outdoor public spaces over a two-week period.
 For Montrealers, the FTA is a celebration, a unique occasion in the year to see a profusion of dance and theatre from all over the world, works that engage a dialogue with strong and singular artistic voices.
 The shows also stimulate lively discussions outside the theatres with the FTA Playgrounds activities – a vibrant assembly of meetings, debates, films and workshops that extend the programming.